sklise/RWET_PoeticAutomaton/readme.md

 ----

 ### Purpose: These poems take one word and evolve it according to the rules of a [cellular automata](http://mathworld.wolfram.com/ElementaryCellularAutomaton.html).
+The [rules list](http://atlas.wolfram.com/01/01/views/3/TableView.html) in terms of neighbors.

 ### Method: